 Lowcountry Writing Project

-Teachers who successfully completed the Institute received FREE credit for two graduate courses at The Citadel: ENGL 550, Professional Writing, and EDUC 589, Writing Methods, which provides Read2Succeed credit for the Instructional Practices course (required for elementary teachers).
+The LWP Invitational Summer Institute is an energizing, professionalizing, and community-building experience held at The Citadel in the summer.
+Up to 15 outstanding teachers from across the Lowcountry are selected to participate.
+Teachers who successfully complete the Institute receive credit for two graduate courses at The Citadel: ENGL 550, Professional Writing, and EDUC 589, Writing Methods, which provides Read2Succeed credit for the Instructional Practices course required for elementary teachers.

-1) An orientation and goal-setting meeting with the participants, LWP co-directors, and partners prior to the Institute.
+1) An orientation and goal-setting meeting in May with fellow participants, LWP co-directors, and partners.

-3) During the third week of the Institute, July 9-13, we hosted an amazing Young Writers’ Camp sponsored by SC Humanities for students from downtown elementary and middle schools.
-The camp, which was free for the students, allowed the teachers to try out some of the techniques and strategies learned in the first two weeks.
-In the afternoons, teachers reflected collaboratively upon our practice.
+3) During July 5 - July 9 we ran a Young Writers Camp for writers from downtown elementary and middle schools.
+The camp, which was free for Title I students in need, allowed us to try out some of the techniques and strategies we learned in the first two weeks.
+In the afternoons, we reconvened in order to reflect collaboratively upon our practice.

 If you have any questions about the LWP or the Summer Institute, please contact Lauren Rule Maxwell at email@example.com.